rosscumming/Lazy-Click-Search/README.md

 # Lazy-Click-Search (WIP)

-A Chrome Extension to quickly search YouTube, Reddit, and Amazon(UK).
+A Chrome Extension to quickly search YouTube, Reddit(old.reddit or new!), and Amazon(UK & US).
 Simply right click on the desired text and select your chosen platform to search.

 ## TODO